-- The appropriateness of the sanction(s) relative to the violation(s); - To consider substantive new evidence, unavailable during the investigation or at the time of the hearing, that could substantially impact the original finding or sanction; - A procedural or substantive error occurred that significantly impacted the outcome of the hearing; and/or - The decision of the Hearing Panel was unsupported by substantial evidence.
+- The appropriateness of the disciplinary sanction(s) relative to the violation(s); - To consider new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome; - The Title IX/EEO Coordinator, investigator, or Hearing Panel had a conflict of interest or bias that affected the outcome; - A procedural irregularity or substantive error occurred that significantly impacted the outcome of the hearing; and/or - The decision of the Hearing Panel was unsupported by substantial evidence.
 Substantial evidence refers to evidence that a reasonable person could accept as adequate to support the decision.

-If an appeal is timely filed, the Chief Financial Officer (or designee) will review the case and may issue the following outcomes:
+If an appeal is timely filed, the Senior Vice President/Chief of Staff (or designee) will review the case and may issue the following outcomes:

-- Affirm the decision and imposed sanction(s) rendered. - Affirm the decision and change the sanction(s) imposed to a lesser or more severe sanction. - If the (or designee) determines that a procedural or substantive error(s) occurred in the Formal Resolution Process, the case may be remanded to the Hearing Panel with specific instructions to correct the error(s) and reconsider the case. - If the Chief Financial Officer (or designee) determines that the appeal request contains substantive new information, the case shall be remanded to the Hearing Panel to reconsider the case in light of the new information. - Reverse the decision (and imposed sanctions if applicable) rendered as the decision was unsupported by substantial evidence.
+- Affirm the decision and imposed disciplinary sanction(s) rendered. - Affirm the decision and change the disciplinary sanction(s) imposed to a lesser or more severe disciplinary sanction. - If the Senior Vice President/Chief of Staff (or designee) determines that a procedural irregularity or substantive error(s)occurred that affected the outcome in the Formal Grievance Resolution Process, the case may be remanded to the Hearing Panel with specific instructions to correct the error(s) and reconsider the case. - If the Senior Vice President/Chief of Staff (or designee) determines that the appeal request contains new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome, the case shall be remanded to the Hearing Panel consider the case in light of the new information. - If the Senior Vice President/Chief of Staff (or designee) determines that the Title IX/EEO Coordinator, investigator, or a member of the presiding Hearing Panel had a conflict of interest or bias that affected the outcome, the case shall be remanded to the Hearing Panel with specific instructions to reconsider the case. - Reverse the decision (and imposed disciplinary sanctions if applicable) rendered if the decision was unsupported by substantial evidence.

-The decision of the Chief Financial Officer (or designee) will be final.
-However, as to respondent faculty members, if the proposed sanction is upheld by the Chief Financial Officer (or designee) and includes suspension or dismissal of a tenured faculty member, the matter will be referred to the University's President, who will decide whether to initiate the process set forth in the Faculty Handbook for imposition of such a sanction.
+The decision of the Senior Vice President/Chief of Staff (or designee) will be final.
+However, as to respondent tenured faculty members, if the proposed disciplinary sanction is upheld by the Senior Vice President/Chief of Staff (or designee) and includes suspension or dismissal of a tenured faculty member, the matter will be referred to the University's President, who will decide whether to initiate the process set forth in the Faculty Handbook.

-The Chief Financial Officer (or designee) will generally decide an appeal within twenty (20) calendar days from when the appeal was received; if the decision will take longer, the Chief Financial Officer (or designee) will let the parties know.
-The Chief Financial Officer (or designee) will provide written notification to the complainant and respondent after a decision has been determined.
+The Senior Vice President/Chief of Staff (or designee) will generally decide an appeal within twenty (20) calendar days from when the appeal was received; if the decision will take longer, the Senior Vice President/Chief of Staff (or designee) will let the parties know.
+Upon reaching a determination, the Senior Vice President/Chief of Staff (or designee) will simultaneously provide the complainant and respondent with a written decision describing the result of the appeal and the rationale for the result.